ISAITB/docs-tdl/source/constructs/index.rst

 assign
 ~~~~~~

 The ``assign`` step is a frequently used construct in GITB TDL.
+It is a step that is not visible to the user, used for the manipulation
-It is used to assign values to variables but also as a means of
+of data in the test session's context.
+It can be used to assign values to variables but also as a means of
-performing simple processing on the data stored in the session's context or conversion between data types (see :ref:`test-case-types-type-conversions`).
+performing simple processing or conversion between data types (see :ref:`test-case-types-type-conversions`).
 The processing and assignment result is determined by an expression provided as the text content of the ``assign`` element (see :ref:`test-case-expressions`).
 The element's structure is as follows: